Online and phone counselling for people living with, or beyond, cancer

 Maybe cancer leaves you feeling isolated, like life is going on around you but you’re stuck on the sidelines looking on.

-If any of that sounds familiar, you don’t have to deal with it alone.
-Client find that having a neutral person to walk alongside them on that journey is a huge relief.
-I’ve worked with many clients referred by Macmillan at different stages in their cancer journey from diagnosis to surgery to chemo and radio to finding a new normal afterwards.
+I’ve worked with many clients referred by a major cancer charity at different stages in their cancer journey from diagnosis to surgery to chemo and radio to finding a new normal afterwards.
 I have also worked with clients during end of life care.

 Because I’m experienced in hearing cancer stories, I ‘get it’.
 Because I’m a neutral person and not part of your life in any other way, you don’t have to edit yourself as you won’t worry, or burden or upset me.
 You can say the un-sayable things and you can swear if you want to, that’s quite normal.
 Sessions quite often include humour, sometimes black humour, too.